Black-box Backdoor Defense via Zero-shot Image Purification: Zero-shot Image Purification (ZIP)

-Although Equation~\ref{zero-shot} can generate high-quality purified images in the zero-shot and black-box settings, it is slow during inference, making it difficult to use for real-world applications.
-The slow inference speed of DDPM is due to the fact that it requires a large number of steps to generate a single sample.
-Since each step involves computing the estimated noise and diffusion process, which can be computationally expensive and require improvement.

-Therefore, we introduce the denoising diffusion implicit model (DDIM), a recent extension of DDPM that aims to improve its inference speed.
-Here we modify our reverse process based on the DDIM instead of DDPM.
-The original DDIM has the reverse process shown below:
+Algorithm~\ref{DDPM} requires a large number of steps to generate a single sample.
+Each step involves computing the estimated noise and diffusion process, which can be computationally expensive.
+To address this issue, we leverage the power of the denoising diffusion implicit model (DDIM)~\cite{song2020denoising} to improve the inference speed of our reverse process as below:

-where $\mathbf{x}_{0|t}$ is an estimated image based on the step $t$ observation $\mathbf{x}_t$ and can be calculated using Equation~\ref{x0t}.
-Our modified speed-up reverse process is shown below: